pivot-access-ltd/bma-offline-docs/src/maas-project-tutorial.md

 +--------------+---------+------+------+-----------------+-----------+
 ```

-We can check the status with MAAS, but we'll find that the machine isn't recognized.
+We can check the status with MAAS, but we'll find that the machine isn't recognised.
 If we turn it on, it will be enlisted by MAAS.
 Since MAAS doesn't know about it yet, we need to turn it on with the following command:

 ```text
 lxc start trusty-drake